danielmofer/danielmofer.github.io/docs/Labs/TryHackMe/test1.md

 ---
 layout: default
-title: Test22
+title: For Business Reasons
 parent: TryHackMe
 grand_parent: Labs
 ---

-# Code snippets with line numbers
+# For Business Reasons

 The default settings for HTML compression are incompatible with the HTML produced by Jekyll (4.1.1 or earlier) for line numbers from highlighted code